-We have used both types of zeolite, but generally go with the powdered form as it is closer to its most natural state as a bulk clay-like powder.
-It seems more concentrated and is considerably less expensive than the liquids that appear to be more diluted.
-This is a personal preference however, we have successfully achieved results using both varieties.
+We have used both types of zeolite, but generally go with the powdered form as it seems more concentrated than liquid solutions.
+But again, powders should be purified and micronized for highest effectiveness as a dietary supplement.
+Powders are considerably less expensive than the liquids which in our opinion can be more diluted.
+This is a personal preference however, we know many people who successfully achieved results using both varieties.

 When using zeolite powders or liquid solutions it is best to start out slowly and gradually increase dosage amount over time.

 It can be added to foods or drinks and does not pull out nutritive components during the digestive process.
 It is however most effective when taken alone, mixed in water first thing in the morning and throughout the day between meals.
 When taking large dosages of zeolite you should drink plenty of water as it otherwise has a tendency to cause constipation.